Vimpelcom, Hutchison in talks on Italian mobile deal

 Bloomberg said on Tuesday that the two had agreed that Wind's chief executive, Maximo Ibarra, would take the helm.

-In October Vimpelcom acknowleged in a filing with the U.S. Securities and Exchange Commission that it had held unsuccessful talks over a joint venture in Italy, without naming the company involved.
+In October Vimpelcom acknowledged in a filing with the U.S. Securities and Exchange Commission that it had held unsuccessful talks over a joint venture in Italy, without naming the company involved.

 A 50-50 joint venture would be a change of strategy for Hutchison, which has been buying up competitors across its European markets in the past two years, starting in Austria, then Ireland, and most recently agreeing to buy Telefonica's (TEF.MC) British arm O2 UK.